01 of 11

 Mini Dessert Bar

-Mini desserts have become a classic wedding option, and for good reason – you can combine many of the options we’ve mentioned throughout together in mini form to offer a complete variety of sweet treats to your wedding guests.
+Mini desserts have become a classic wedding option, and for good reason – you can combine many of the options we’ve mentioned throughout together in the mini form to offer a complete variety of sweet treats to your wedding guests.
 Pie, cobbler, cookies, tarts, parfaits, and even cake can be on your mini dessert bar menu.
 We promise there will be something for everyone!